top of page

 Incoterms® history

 The history of Incoterms® dates back to 1936 when the International Chamber of Commerce (ICC) first introduced a set of standard terms for international trade transactions.
 These terms were developed to reduce confusion and misunderstandings between buyers and sellers, particularly regarding the delivery of goods.
-Over the years, the ICC has updated and revised the terms, with the most recent version being Incoterms 2020, which came into effect on January 1st, 2020.
+Over the years, the ICC has updated and revised these terms, with the most recent version being Incoterms 2020, effective from January 1, 2020.

 Trade in international terms: the importance of Incoterms®

-Incoterms®, or International Commercial Terms, play a crucial role in international trade by specifying the responsibilities of buyers and sellers in the delivery of goods.
-They provide a standardized language for international transactions, reducing confusion and misunderstandings and ensuring clarity and consistency in defining roles and responsibilities.
-Incoterms® help manage risk and minimize disputes by clearly defining who is responsible for the costs and risks associated with transporting and delivering goods.
-As a result, using Incoterms® is essential for ensuring smooth and successful international trade transactions.
+Incoterms® play a crucial role in international trade by specifying the responsibilities of buyers and sellers for the delivery of goods.
+They provide a standardized language for international transactions, reducing confusion and ensuring clarity in defining roles, costs, and risks.
+Using Incoterms® is essential for managing risk, minimizing disputes, and facilitating smooth trade operations.

 11 Incoterms presently in use